ZacharyEllison/ZacharyEllison.github.io/_posts/2025-06-28-Siddhartha.md

 My therapist said I needed a foundation.

-I decided I would:
+I decided I would

-- keep my promises,
+keep my promises,

-- have intention,
+have intention,

-- and intend to help.
+intend to help.

 I built a person I liked on top.